 For instance, as the governor of Abia state, TA Orji dismissed Igbo people he regarded as non-indigenes from the Abia state civil service.
 Ohaneze said nothing, that action subsisted till today.

 In fact, most of these people TA Orji sacked from their jobs were born mostly in Umuahia and Aba.
 And they have never lived outside these cities.

 Imagine, an Igbo man named TA Orji called another Igbo man a non-indigene in Igbo land.
 That’s the height of absurdity.
-Ndigbo are the indigenous people of Igboland before the so-called state of origin.
+Ndigbo is the indigenous people of Igboland before the so-called state of origin.

-If TA Orji could discriminate against his own Igbo people, what do you expect from an Ikwere man who doesn’t think of himself an Igbo?
+If TA Orji could discriminate against his own Igbo people, what do you expect from an Ikwere man who doesn’t think of himself as an Igbo?
 Amongst all the Igbo-in-denial people, Ikwere people are the worst.
 Their hatred for Igbo is unimaginable.

 Have we forgotten the issue of abandoned property in Port Harcourt?
 The only state Igbo people lost their properties during the Biafran war.
 Rivers people sabotaged Biafra during the war.
 They didn’t want Biafra then, they still don’t want Biafra now.
 Hence, why go to Rivers to tell them about Biafra?

 All the same, if Ndigbo needs independence from Nigeria, we should start from the known to the unknown.
 The known is the Igbo Republic and the unknown is the Republic of Biafra.
 It is better to first fight for the Igbo republic and let others join if they wish than trying to force others to belong to Biafra which they lack interest in.